Velythyl/route-gym/README.md

 # Route-Gym
 An openai gym that allows agent to solve shortest and longest route problems.

-These simples are simple for humans, and can be computed easily by hand using Dijkstra's algorithm and its variants like A* (computation time permitting).
+These problems are simple for humans, and can be computed easily by hand using Dijkstra's algorithm and its variants like A* (computation time permitting).
 As we work towards AGI, it is of my opinion that our complicated general-purpose algorithms should be asked to solve these simple problems.
 If convergence is slow, or if the supposedly "general" algorithm can't solve it easily,